 I’ve been fascinated with Antoine’s French family and friends’ relaxed approach to the plaisir, the real pleasure, of food.
 Even with two busy teenagers, our evening meals are something we look forward to; sitting at the table, enjoying our meal and catching up with news of the day.

-Although still a full-time Mum, I devote the rest of my time to writing about food and am currently working on a new book – this time completely different.
-I also love an excuse to take part in French gourmet festivals: lately I revelled in the most challenging of sweetest ‘jury duty’ for chef Christophe Roussel’s amateur pastry competition (including Mercotte, France’s equivalent of Mary Berry) in La Baule.
+Although still a full-time Mum, I devote the rest of my time to writing about food, playing flute and am currently working on my 3rd book – this time a complete surprise.
+I also love an excuse to take part in French gourmet festivals: lately I was most honoured to be invited to take part on the jury for chef Christophe Roussel’s amateur pastry competition (including Mercotte, France’s equivalent of Mary Berry) in La Baule.
 So, if you need a taster – then count me in!
 Just remember if I’m on the jury, I’m highly critical of too much sugar that masks the taste of your creations!

 Cheers, santé, and thank you for popping by!